MuhammadUzair1/Knowledge-Graphs-Ollama/README.md

 * source code
 * example notebooks written while building the repo
 * a Streamlit app to showcase work done until this point
-* a Docker file to built the image for this project without having to manually install Neo4j and Ollama (WIP)
+* Docker files to built the image(s) for this project without having to manually install Neo4j and Ollama

 ## What is a Knowledge Graph?
 A Knowledge Graph is a structured representation of information that connects concepts, entities, and their relationships in a way that mimics human understanding.
 It is often used to organize and integrate data from various sources, enabling machines to reason, infer, and retrieve relevant information more effectively.